 Do you need to quickly create a reliable, confident, cost estimate or revenue projection?
+Do you need a release date forecast for an agile-developed product?
 How about estimating a project’s task duration, or creating a whole project forecast?
 If so, then download Statistical PERT now – it’s free!

-If you can render a subjective judgment about any bell-shaped uncertainty — and you have access to Microsoft Excel® 2010 or later — you can use the Statistical Program Evaluation and Review Technique (Statistical PERT® , or just SPERT®).
+If you can render a subjective judgment about any bell-shaped uncertainty – and you have access to Microsoft Excel® (2010 / 2013 / 2016 / 2019 / Office 365) – you can use the Statistical Program Evaluation and Review Technique (Statistical PERT® , or just SPERT®).
 Statistical PERT lets anyone create a stochastic estimate or forecast using the built-in functions of Microsoft Excel.
 Statistical PERT requires only two inputs to provide an infinite number of stochastic estimates for the future.
 Here’s all you do:

 - Create a 3-point estimate for an uncertainty, like task duration or an expense

 - Render a subjective judgment about how likely the most likely outcome really is

 - Select any probabilistic planning estimate, or make a risk-based forecast

 Choose a cost estimate or task duration that has a very low probability of being exceeded — or cut that estimate and assume more risk that your budget or schedule won’t be enough.
 Forecast an agile product’s release date or new product revenue.
 Estimate entire projects and create project schedules with timelines that perfectly fit your risk tolerance.
 Play what-if scenarios to see how choosing different inputs into the model will affect the resulting probabilities.